Change of child support assessment

 Major life expenses have arisen (such as caring for aging parents)

-You've taken on a new mortgage or significant debt
+Circumstances people sometimes note include having taken on a new mortgage or significant debt.

 You're experiencing financial hardship despite current payments